Serapion-GmbH/steplore-documentation/README.md

-# Nova Documentation App - Markdown/MDX Guide
+# Steplore Documentation App - Markdown/MDX Guide

 This app is designed for creating and managing documentation using Markdown (`.md`) and MDX (`.mdx`) files.
 It provides an easy way to write content, organize pages, and extend functionality with MDX.